-203. Introduction to American Government
+- 203. Introduction to American Government.
+I Three hours

-Three how

 The first semester is intended as an introduction to political science: the nature of government, the state, law; constitutions, forms of government, ideologies.
-Designed to provide a background for more intensive study of American government.

-204. Introduction to American Government

-Continuation of 203.
-A detailed study of American national government, analyzing its constitutional foundations, its structure and its functions; civil liberties, political parties, pressure groups.

-205. Government of Modern States
+Designed to provide a background for more intensive study of American government. - 204.
+Introduction to American Government.
+II Three hours Continuation of 203.
+A detailed study of American national government, analyzing its constitutional foundations, its structure and its functions; civil liberties, political parties, pressure groups. - 205.
+Government of Modern States.
+I Three hours

 A study of the governments of the major powers of Europe: Great Britain, France, Germany and Russia.
 Sketches the historical background and the major factors (social, economic, ideological) which influence the process of government in each of these countries.
-Special attention is paid to post-war developments, to political movements, and to comparison of democratic and dictatorial regimes.
-Not offered 1965-'66.

-206. Government of Modern States

-Continuation of 205.
-Includes brief treatment of the governments of some minor European states: Switzerland, the Netherlands.
-Not offered 1965-'66.

-301. State and Local Government
+Special attention is paid to post-war developments, to political movements, and to comparison of democratic and dictatorial regimes. - 206.
+Government of Modern States.
+II Three hours Continuation of 205.
+Includes brief treatment of the governments of some minor European states: Switzerland, the Netherlands. - 301.
+State and Local Government.
+I Three hours

-The development and philosophy of the American federal system; constitutional bases of state and local government; state and local administrative problems; formal and informal distribution of power in local communities.

-302. Parties, Public Opinion, and Pressure Groups
+The development and philosophy of the American federal system; constitutional bases of state and local government; state and local administrative problems; formal and informal distribution of power in local communities. - 302.
+Parties, Public Opinion, and Pressure Groups.
+II Three hours

-A study of the basic ideas of political parties and pressure groups; party organization, finance, electoral activity; pressure groups and public opinion; analysis of the competition for power among major organized interests such as business, labor and agriculture.

-305. History of Ancient and Medieval Political Thought
+A study of the basic ideas of political parties and pressure groups; party organization, finance, electoral activity; pressure groups and public opinion; analysis of the competition for power among major organized interests such as business, labor and agriculture. - 305.
+History of Ancient and Medieval Political Thought.
+I Three hours

 The development of political theory up to the Reformation.
-The leading theorists from Plato to Machiavelli; Church and State in the Middle Ages; medieval constitutionalism.

-306. History of Modern Political Thought

-Representative political theorists from the Reformation to the present day.
+The leading theorists from Plato to Machiavelli; Church and State in the Middle Ages; medieval constitutionalism. - 306.
+History of Modern Political Thought.
+II Three hours Representative political theorists from the Reformation to the present day. - 307.
+International Politics.
+I Three hours

-307. International Politics

-An analysis of basic factors involved in world politics; the modern state system, nationalism, militarism, imperialism; the evolution of international relations; the foreign policies of major powers.
+An analysis of basic factors involved in world politics; the modern state system, nationalism, militarism, imperialism; the evolution of international relations; the foreign policies of major powers. - 308.
+International Politics.
+II

-308. International Politics

 Continuation of 307.
-Special emphasis is placed on problems of American foreign policy; the process of foreign policy formulation in the United States; problems of international organization.
+Special emphasis is placed on problems of American foreign policy; the process of foreign policy formulation in the United States; problems of international organization. - 309.
+Constitutional Law.
+Not offered 1966-'67.

-309. Constitutional Law

-The American Constitution as interpreted by the Supreme Court.
-Analyzes the leading cases in which the Court has laid down principles governing the relations between the national government and the states and between the three branches of the national government; limitations on Congress; limitations on the states.
+Three hours The American Constitution as interpreted by the Supreme Court.
+Analyzes the leading cases in which the Court has laid down principles governing the relations between the national government and the states and between the three branches of the national government; limitations on Congress; limitations on the states. - 310.
+Constitutional Law.
+Not offered 1966-'67.

-310. Constitutional Law